This is a summary review of The Code of the Extraordinary Mind containing key details about the book.

 Chapter Ten - Embrace Your Quest

-Best Quotes from The Code of the Extraordinary Mind
+What are good quotes from The Code of the Extraordinary Mind?

 “The people making you feel guilty for going your own way and choosing your own life are simply saying, ‘Look at me.
 I’m better than you because my chains are bigger.’
 It takes courage to break those chains and define your own life.”
 So dare to live your precious days on Earth to their fullest, true to yourself, with open heart and thoughtful mind, and with the courage to change what doesn’t work and accept the consequences.
 You may find that you can fly farther than you ever imagined.”